Krealer/grid-quest/README.md

 Game scripts live under `scripts/` and data files are in `data/`.
 With the server running, modifying these files and refreshing the page is enough to see changes.

+### Environments

+Maps can specify an `environment` value which adds a CSS class like `env-fog` or `env-rain` to the grid.
+The stylesheet provides visual effects for these classes.
+Additional options such as `env-day` and `env-night` are available for custom day or night scenes.

 ## Deployment

 The repository is ready for GitHub Pages.
 Commit your changes to the default branch and enable Pages to serve `index.html` from the repository root.